openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 This page provides instructions on model conversion from the ONNX format to the OpenVINO IR format.

-Model conversion process assumes you have an ONNX model that was directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.
+For model conversion, you need an ONNX model either directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.

 To convert an ONNX model, run model conversion with the path to the input model ``.onnx`` file: